jbratovic/eCommerce/README.md

 eCommerce web app written in React
 =======

 Project was built using React.
-It's small app for buying furniture, have login functionality, add to cart, rating system... just run it :) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's small app for buying furniture, have login functionality, add to cart, rating system...I used dummy backend, Firebase, for CRUD operations.
+Just run app to see :) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+For first usage in your CLI run ### `npm install` to install the dependencies in the local node_modules folder

 In the project directory, you can run: